mcroteau/parakeet/README.md

 ## A cute J2ee security framework

-Parakeet is a small Open Source security plugin that allows for quick securing of J2ee applications.
+Parakeet is a small Open Source security plugin that boasts quick easy setup.

 #### Installation